Up to 40-50% of the population in the US is deficient in vitamin B12.

 - Mean corpuscular volume (MCV): Your MCV should be less than 92 but greater than 80.
 This test is part of the CBC (which almost every Doctor will order) and tells you how large your red blood cells are (3).
 A high MCV is very sensitive to B12 and folic acid deficiency.
 Beware that iron deficiency can artificially lower your MCV value and mask vitamin B12 deficiency.

 The combination of these lab tests plus your symptoms can really shed light on your cellular vitamin B12 status.

 I consider homocysteine and MCV levels to be more accurate at assessing cellular concentrations of vitamin B12 than serum B12 levels in most cases.

-Another important note is that these values that I suggested above represent the "optimal" values.
+Another important note is that the values that I suggested above represent the “optimal” values.

 They may not necessarily flag as abnormal because your results may fall within the standard “normal” range but that doesn’t mean you are really normal.

 Why I use Vitamin B12 in Almost Every Patient

 I find that many patients are not only vitamin B12 deficient but they also have issues with the cellular activation of Vitamin B12.